fireundubh/playwithfire/fallout4/auto-loot/documentation.md

 ## Glossary

 - **Destination**: A container where items will be stored; can be either the player or a workshop
-- **Filter**: A collection of items categorized by type
+- **Filter**: A script that loots specific types of items, like a shopping list, strainer/sieve, or gold pan
-- **Radius**: Area around the player to be searched, measured in Bethesda units.
+- **Radius**: Area around the player to be searched, measured in Bethesda Units.
 128 units is the height of a normal humanoid actor whereas 4096 is the length of a cell.

 ## Menu Descriptions